Hip close to the bar (DL)

 For those who have never made this mistake, this point will seem rather ridiculous.
 However, the miscommunication isn’t all that hard to understand.
 If we were to close the vertical distance from the hips to the bar this would increase the lateral distance.
 If we close the distance from the hips to the bar laterally this will increase the vertical distance.
 The confusion is likely a product of the difference.
 When we close vertically, the lateral distance is nowhere near as great as when we close laterally.
 In order to achieve the optimal leverages for your body type, you want to keep the hips as close the bar laterally as possible, while still keeping the crease of your armpit over the bar.
 This is why the “vertical shin” is so highly cued.
 The more vertical your shin, the closer the hips are too the bar.
 Unfortunately, a vertical shin is not a reality for many lifters, and is completely based on limb, and spine lengths.

-Better understanding: Maintain as much hamstring tension as possible when pulling against the bar into position.
+Better understanding: Maintain as much hamstring tension as possible when pulling against the bar into position, this are great moves to loose that extra fat and gain it in muscle, also use the best fat burning cream to help you achieve your goals.

 Break the bar (Bench)